International response to the MeToo movement: Afghanistan

 The #MeToo hashtag initially spread in Afghanistan where it is estimated about 90% of women experience sexual harassment in public, at school, or at work, but was quickly silenced when those who shared their stories started fearing for their life.
 Less than 1% of police officers or military members are women, and sexual assault is often ignored by law enforcement and the military.
 Rape threats and other types of harassment are common on Facebook and other social media in Afghanistan.
 Sharing stories of sexual abuse against higher-ranking men is especially dangerous for women in the country, and may result in the killing of the victim or her family members.
-Some women are also punished or killed to by their own family for speaking out, to redeem their "honor" after being tarnished by rape.
+Some women are also punished or killed by their own family for speaking out, to redeem their "honor" after being tarnished by rape.
 Despite the risks, some notable people such as Sarienews journalist Maryam Mehtar, and presidential advisor Shaharzad Akbar have shared their own #MeToo stories on social media.
 Mehtar experienced extreme abuse and several death threats for sharing her story about being sexually harassed in public daily, and was publicly called a "whore" in an interview with The New York Times by Afghan writer Jalil Junbish.
 He also called the NYT reporter a whore in the same interview.
 He later denied making the comments.
 Other women only share their first name or a fake name, and typically describe the story without naming the perpetrator to avoid reprisal.
 Sexual harassment was first defined in Afghanistan in 2016, though there has been little effort made to enforce laws against it.
 Rod Nordland and Fatima Faizi of The New York Times reported that a colonel in the Afghan Air Force was secretly and clearly videotaped sexually assaulting a subordinate in November 2017, and the video quickly went viral, but despite an alleged investigation, the colonel has not been formally accused of misconduct.
 The Ministries of Interior and Communications set up a phone hotline for women to call to report sexual misconduct from law enforcement officials, but a call to the line revealed the hotline will offer advice only about phone harassment, and stated if a person harasses you in person, to "slap them".